LuanEdCosta/dev-finder/README.md

 ## :heart: MOTIVATION

-This is a simple project that i created for these purposes:
+This is a simple project that I created for these purposes:

-**1.** Learn how to use React to create web apps (i'm already working with React Native for a cuple months, but i didn't create a web project yet).
+**1.** Learn how to use React to create web apps (I'm already working with React Native for a cuple months, but I didn't create a web project yet).

 **2.** The use of Sass with React.